fgm/mongodb/README.txt

 Enable mongodb.module and add this to your settings.php:

-$settings['cache']['cache'] = 'cache.backend.mongodb';
+$settings['cache']['default'] = 'cache.backend.mongodb';

-Replace second 'cache' with desired cache bin ('config', 'block', 'bootstrap', ...) or 'default' if you want to use MongoDB as default backend.
+This will enable MongoDB cache backend for all cache bins.
+If you want to configure backends on per-bin basis just replace 'default' with desired cache bin ('config', 'block', bootstrap', ...).